miguelgz95/contacts-app/README.md

 _To start the application: npm run dev_

-_Finally, go to the browser and access the application: http://localhost:3000/_
+_Go to the browser and access the application: http://localhost:3000/_

+_Finally, enter the following credentials to log in_
+_Username: A-SAFE DIGITAL_
+_Password: password_

 ## Technologies 🔧